Andargor/ATLAS-RegeneratingShips/README.md

 The settings can be interpreted in this fashion:

-Once a server is started, after **RegenerationInitialDelaySeconds**, start iterating over player-owned ships every **RegenerationIntervalSeconds**, and repair every attached structure by **RegenerationAmountAnchored** for anchored ships, and **RegenerationAmountUnanchored** for unanchored ones.
+Once a server is started, after `RegenerationInitialDelaySeconds`, start iterating over player-owned ships every `RegenerationIntervalSeconds`, and repair every attached structure by `RegenerationAmountAnchored` for anchored ships, and `RegenerationAmountUnanchored` for unanchored ones.

-NOTE: The smaller the RegenerationIntervalSeconds, the processing is done more often.
+NOTE: The smaller the `RegenerationIntervalSeconds`, the processing is done more often.
 This may bog down large servers with many player ships.
-For more health regeneration, it is recommended to increase the RegenerationAmountAnchored and/or RegenerationAmountUnanchored values instead of shortening the processing interval.
+For more health regeneration, it is recommended to increase the `RegenerationAmountAnchored` and/or `RegenerationAmountUnanchored` values instead of shortening the processing interval.